Lindy Ruff

 Lindy Cameron Ruff (born February 17, 1960) is a Canadian professional ice hockey coach and former player who is the head coach for the Buffalo Sabres of the National Hockey League (NHL).
 Ruff was previously the head coach of the Sabres from 1997 to 2013, winning the Jack Adams Award in 2006, and has also served as head coach of the Dallas Stars and New Jersey Devils.
-Ruff has won over 600 games with the Sabres, which is the second-most wins with one team in NHL history.
+Ruff has won over 600 games with the Sabres, making him one of three coaches to win that many games for one team in NHL history.
 During his playing career, Ruff played in the NHL for the Sabres and New York Rangers, the former of which he captained.

 Internationally, Ruff was an assistant coach for the Canadian national team at the 2010 and 2014 Winter Olympics, winning gold medals at both.